 The year was 2010.
 Henry Hales made an interesting discovery whilst plotting to take over the men’s underwear market.
 That shirt-makers often end up with a surplus of fabric, enough to make some seriously good boxers.
 So, SIRPLUS was born.

-10 years on, we're still using surplus.
+The year was 2020, and SIRPLUS celebrates its 10th birthday.
+Alot may have changed, but alot hasn’t too.
+We're still using surplus.
 We still choose Made In England whenever possible.
-We strive with the highest quality factories and fabrics around the world.
-We still turn would-bewaste into lifetime companion pieces.
+We still strive to work with the highest quality factories and fabrics around the world.
+We still turn would-be waste into lifetime companion pieces.

 The next 10?
 We’ll continue to design with a vision of your clothes lasting longer, being worn more often and adapting to a variety of seasons.
 We’ll continue to partner with causes to create positive change.
 We’ll continue to listen to our local communities and our customers on how we can serve them best.
 Oh, and we’ll keep making boxers from the finest offcuts imaginable too.